vinodkd/guts/src/book/01_data_size.md

 All of this parallels a similar discussion on code size where the "level of abstraction" has a bearing on how we count size.
 When sizing data, therefore, we should determine the domain up-front and all sizes should be stated as relative to it.
 To go back to the previous example, therefore:

 1. If our domain is an application that manages schools, the list of students in a class would have a list attribute called "class strength" and be sized with this addition, but each page of the display of this list would be sized as in (I).
 2. If our domain is a library of array management functions that the application to manage schools is one client of, we could expose two types of arrays: one with a length attribute and one without.
-Both would use (K) with list attributes = 0 units for the latter.
+Both would use (D9) with list attributes = 0 units for the latter.
 Note that in this case we might just be using bytes as our unit of measure, especially if the library is very specific to a processor or technology stack.

 Of course, this is fertile ground for leaning either way - too abstract into the domain end of the spectrum and you can artificially reduce the size; to specific into the implementation domain and you can make the size so specific that it is useless as a generic measure.
 This issue, however, is inherent with using relative bases.
 This theory is intended to be used mostly at the level of #1 above and less at #2 because the latter case is not very "natural" by definition.
 However, it does not preclude application of the theory at that level.
 The best course would be to reach an agreement (by stating the meanings of each type) amongst the audience of discourse on the level of abstraction.